-The RBV is a paradigm well suited for examining IT in organizations (Daniel & Wilson, 2003).
-However, there is a controversy regarding the adequacy of the RBV for the strategic analysis of IT value.
+There is some controversy regarding the adequacy of the RBV for the strategic analysis of IT value.
 Wade and Hulland (2004) described the RBV as a convincing means for IT-value analysis, whereas Priem and Butler (2001) complained about the RBV's shortcomings in terms of value, which is gained outside the firm, i.e., money from customers.
+As Martin (2014, p.
+83) noted, "capabilities themselves don't compel a customer to buy.
+Only those that produce a superior value equation for a particular set of customers can do that."
+Peteraf and Barney (2003) acknowledged that the RBV is incomplete; the customers' willingness to pay is an essential factor for achieving competitive advantage.

 Priem and Butler (2001) indicated the need for a more integrative theory that should also include customer viewpoints.
-Zubac, Hubbard, and Johnson (2010) also recognized the limitations of the RBV and the need to additionally regard customer value.
+Zubac et al. (2010) also recognized the limitations of the RBV and the need to additionally regard customer value.
 In general, investments in resources and capabilities should result in value that is perceived by customers.
-The authors emphasized a practical implication: "Managers need to understand customer value in order to invest in appropriate resources to attempt to create customer value" (Zubac, Hubbard, & Johnson, 2010, p.
+The authors emphasized a practical implication: "Managers need to understand customer value in order to invest in appropriate resources to attempt to create customer value" (Zubac et al., 2010, p.
 522).

-The theory from Treacy and Wiersema (1993, 1995) about the customer-value disciplines-operational excellence, product leadership, and customer intimacy-provide an external viewpoint that complements the RBV for IT-value analysis.
+The theory from Treacy and Wiersema (1993, 1995) about the customer-value disciplines provide an external viewpoint that complements the RBV for IT-value analysis.
 Tallon (2007a) appreciated the academic and practical usefulness of these customer-value disciplines and recommended the use of this typology in research.
 However, the customer-value disciplines from Treacy and Wiersema (1993, 1995) have not been found in IT-value definitions yet.
-Our integrated definition for IT value satisfies the need stated by Priem and Butler (2001) and Zubac, Hubbard, and Johnson (2010) to add the customer view to the RBV.
+Our integrated definition of IT value satisfies the need stated by Priem and Butler (2001) and Zubac et al. (2010) to add the customer-based view (CBV) to the RBV.
 It also complies with the idea from Woodruff (1997) to differentiate organizational value from customer value.
 Tallon's (2007) recommendation to use the customer-value disciplines from Treacy and Wiersema (1993, 1995) in the IT area was also followed.
 We have mitigated the deficiencies that Schryen (2013) pointed out by providing an appropriate definition of IT value.